The Future (film): Background

 The Future was born as a performance piece July had staged at The Kitchen and other venues in 2007.

 Reception

 The Future received generally positive reviews, holding a 71% "fresh" rating on Rotten Tomatoes; the consensus states "A dark and whimsical exploration of human existence that challenges viewers as much as it rewards them."
 On Metacritic, the film has a 67/100, indicating "generally favorable reviews".
-Film critic Richard Brody says that it "captures the stasis, the loneliness, the waste of an unrealized life spent in head-down pursuit" and calls it a major work of art.
+Film critic Richard Brody said that it "captures the stasis, the loneliness, the waste of an unrealized life spent in head-down pursuit" and called it a major work of art.

-The film did not perform well at the box office, grossing $568,290 in the U.S. against a $1 million budget.
+The film grossed $568,290 in the U.S. box office, against a $1 million budget.